-The Unified Namespace is an event-driven architecture that allows for seamless communication between nodes in a network.
+The Unified Namespace is a centralized, standardized, event-driven data architecture that enables for seamless integration and communication across various devices and systems in an industrial environment.
 It operates on the principle that all data, regardless of whether there is an immediate consumer, should be published and made available for consumption.
 This means that any node in the network can work as either a producer or a consumer, depending on the needs of the system at any given time.

 When should I use it?